Coldest temperatures of the season could take a toll on your car battery

 SYRACUSE, N.Y.
-(WSYR-TV) — With the coldest temperatures of this winter season to date reaching Central New York, AAA is warning drivers the bitter cold could put additional strain on their car battery.
+(WSYR) — With the coldest temperatures of this winter season to date reaching Central New York, AAA is warning drivers the bitter cold could put additional strain on their car battery.

 AAA says the best advice to keep your car battery with an adequate charge is to drive.
 Their advice is to not let your car sit over the weekend or you may find yourself with a dead battery when it comes time to go to work on Monday.